Andrew-Chen-Wang/django-sample-user-locations/README.md

 If you just need a pre-populated database of users with locations based on real-world population density, then follow the below instructions and use Docker to backup the Postgres data.

+Note: Populating the database takes an extremely long time on my Raspberry Pi while my MacBook Air is most likely dying.
+Either interval 0,11 has an issue or it's really taking a long time.
+Either way, I only use this repository to get started with PostGIS now.

 Table of Contents:
 - Setup
 - Configuration/Settings